CUBICinfinity/Creations/README.md

 # Creations

-I created this repository to serve as a portfolio.
+I started this repository to serve as a portfolio.